jeffmaury/podman-desktop/website/docs/kubernetes/kind.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Running Kubernetes on your workstation with Kind
+# Running Kubernetes on your workstation with Kind and Podman

-[Kind](https://kind.sigs.k8s.io/) is a command line tool that can create Kubernetes clusters on your favorite container engine.
+[Kind](https://kind.sigs.k8s.io/) is a command line tool for running local Kubernetes clusters on a container engine, such as Podman.

-It has experimental support for Podman.
-However, Kind has specific requirements that need configuration tuning.

 ## Running Kind on Windows Subsystem for Linux (WSL)

 When you create a Podman machine, Podman creates two system connections:

-* A rootless connection
+* A rootless connection, which is the default.
-* A rootful connection, which has a `-root` suffix
+* A rootful connection, which has a `-root` suffix.

 Kind uses the default Podman connection.